-There were no transactions outside the ordinary business of the company or Group which did not take place under normal market conditions.
+The related-party transactions were declared in the corresponding section D.3.
+Notwithstanding the transactions declared in section D.3, there were no transactions outside the ordinary business of the company or Group which did not take place under normal market conditions.

 Entities linked to certain directors have made their own ordinary business transactions with Acciona or companies of the group which are in no way unusual in their amount or significant in their substance.
 These transactions essentially consisted of: